• Skip to primary navigation

 Angel hair pasta, however, is ultra-thin and delicate.

-Its texture almost melts away in your mouth, making it perfect for highlighting delicate ingredients like seafood or veggies.
+Its texture almost melts away in your mouth, making it perfect for showing delicate ingredients like seafood or veggies.

 Be aware that both types of pasta cook quickly.